rj-ortega/algorithms/README.md

 # Algorithms

 > Repo to practice computer science algorithms with tests
+> Also Practiced using gitmoji package to add emojis to commits

 ## Usage